samuelbalogh/aws-cert-dva-c01/README.md

 [Link to AWS](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html)

+### Create an Application Source Bundle

+When you use the AWS Elastic Beanstalk console to deploy a new application or an application version, you'll need to upload a source bundle.
+Your source bundle must meet the following requirements:

+- Consist of a single ZIP file or WAR file (you can include multiple WAR files inside your ZIP file)
+- Not exceed 512 MB
+- Not include a parent folder or top-level directory (subdirectories are fine)

+If you want to deploy a worker application that processes periodic background tasks, your application source bundle must also include a `cron.yaml` file.

 ### Config files

 You can add AWS Elastic Beanstalk configuration files (`.ebextensions`) to your web application's source code to configure your environment and customize the AWS resources that it contains.
 Configuration files are YAML- or JSON-formatted documents with a `.config` file extension that you place in a folder named .ebextensions and deploy in your application source bundle.